 Course Description: Glazing in Ceramics with Abouzeid

-This two-session course with Abouzeid offers an in-depth introduction to the art and science of ceramic glazing.
+This three-session course with Abouzeid offers an in-depth introduction to the art and science of ceramic glazing.
 Designed for beginners as well as practicing artists, the course focuses on understanding how color, chemistry, and application techniques come together to transform ceramic surfaces.

 The structure of a glaze: silica, fluxes, and alumina, and how they interact during firing